Congrats: all your legal paperwork has gone through and the registration of your property is right around the corner.

 Consult with your vet for advice on how to handle your particular pet(s).

 5 – Keep your pets away from all the moving madness

 Try to keep them in a room away from all the strangers and activity will decrease nervousness, keep their water, litter boxes, toys and beds with them.

-Have a sign on the door that says “Pets, do not open”, in this way you keep movers out.
+Have a sign on the door that says “Pets, do not open”; in this way, you will hopefully keep movers out.

 Thought of using a ‘pet move‘ checklist on the day?
 How about delegating this assignment to one of the children or younger cousins as their responsibility of the day?

 As you can see/read, the majority of these tips are quick and easy to follow.
 Just some preparation ahead of time can save you quite the stress during the day.